Exercise Trishul: Timeline

+Trishul culminated with an amphibious warfare exercise off the Saurashtra coast on 13 November.
+This exercise included beach landing operations by the amphibious forces of the Southern Command in order to validate full-spectrum land-sea-air integration.
+The rehearsal for the same was conducted on 12 November.

 Reactions

 Domestic media presented Trishul as both an operational rehearsal and a strategic signal.
 Major outlets highlighted its role in testing multi-domain command, control and communications systems, integrating drone-based ISR and counter-UAS measures, and practising amphibious logistics and maritime strike doctrines.

 Internationally, Pakistani authorities issued maritime and air advisories in response to Trishul, heightening surveillance in adjacent air and sea spaces.
 Reports noted temporary closures in parts of Pakistan’s airspace during the exercise window, and regional media interpreted the timing and scale as a deliberate deterrent signal.

 Analysts noted that Trishul validated recent doctrinal and equipment integration, tested long-range fires, air defence coordination, and logistics support for expeditionary and littoral operations.
 Editorials described it as both a capability rehearsal and a deterrence signal reinforcing India’s readiness for integrated operations.